bartbutenaers/node-red-contrib-ui-svg/README.md

 Special thanks to [Stephen McLaughlin](https://github.com/Steve-Mcl), my partner in crime for this node!

-And also lots of credits to Joseph Liard, the author of [DrawSvg](#DrawSvg-drawing-editor) for his assistance!
+And also, lots of credits to Joseph Liard, the author of [DrawSvg](#DrawSvg-drawing-editor) for his assistance!

 :warning: ***The major 2.0.0 release (unfortunately) contains some breaking changes;***
 + `msg.event` has become `msg.event.type`